nonreversing/ZAROSColor-Bot-MolchFishing/README.md

 # ZAROSColor-Bot-MolchFishing
-Remember to download the .png files used in the script.

 Pre-check: Download "src/images/bot/items" and drop it in your main OSRS-Bot-Color folder.

 1. Launch this script through OSRS Color Bot -- https://github.com/kelltom/OSRS-Bot-COLOR.